2010–11 Youngstown State Penguins men's basketball team

 The 2010–11 Youngstown State Penguins men's basketball team represented Youngstown State University in the 2010–11 NCAA Division I men's basketball season.
 Their head coach was Jerry Slocum.
 The Penguins played their home games at the Beeghly Center and were members of the Horizon League.
-They finished the season 9–21, 2–16 in Horizon League play and lost in the first round of the 2011 Horizon League men's basketball tournament to Valparaiso.
+They finished the season 9–21, 2–16 in Horizon League play.
+The Penguins lost in the first round of the 2011 Horizon League men's basketball tournament to Valparaiso.